autyzm-pg/friendly-plans/README.md

 The project is developing by people who want to make other people's life easier, so Friendly Plans are going to be free to use, download and develop for everybody forever.
 So, except as otherwise noted, this software is licensed under the [GNU General Public License, v3](https://www.gnu.org/licenses/gpl-3.0.txt)
 ## Join
 If you would like to become a part of community, you are welcome to join and contribute.
 Your help is needed.
-It is easy to contact by [project's forum](http://autyzm.eti.pg.gda.pl/forum/) or by conversations in [issues](https://github.com/autyzm-pg/friendly-plans/issues).
+It is easy to contact by [project's forum](http://autyzm.eti.pg.gda.pl/forum/) or by conversations in [issues](https://github.com/autyzm-pg/friendly-plans/issues) or by [slack](https://autyzm-pg.slack.com)
 ## Workflow
 In project we are using [GitHub Flow](https://guides.github.com/introduction/flow/).
 Please make pull requests to master branch.
 ## Start